PraphulJain/EnsembleTFHE/README.md

 # EnsembleTFHE

-Implementation of pooling module for combining results of numerous machine learning models in TFHE
+Implementation of pooling module for combining results of numerous machine learning classifiers in TFHE